middleton2020/JsonTools/README.md

 `// There is only one array, so no further processing is required.`

-`public static object ClassMakeArray(string inpName, object inpObject, string inpPath)`
+`public static object MakeArray(string inpName, object inpObject, string inpPath)`

 `{`